GoogleCloudPlatform/magic-modules/docs/content/docs/how-to/add-handwritten-datasource-documentation.md

 ---
-title: "Add new handwritten data source documentation"
+title: "Add documentation for a handwritten data source"
 summary: "New handwritten datasources require new handwritten documentation to be created."
 weight: 25
 ---

-# Add documentation for a new handwritten datasource
+# Add documentation for a handwritten data source

 {{< hint info >}}
 **Note:** If you want to find information about documentation for a generated resource, look at the [Documentation](#documentation) page instead.
 The information on this page will not be relevant for resources that have generated documentation.
 {{< /hint >}}

 ## How providers documentation works